 On June 23, City Council moved forward with a $720 mobility bond including a proposed $55 million for sidewalks.
 Unfortunately, Council also passed an amendment by councilmember Gallo to take half of the sidewalk funds and to disperse the funds evenly across all council districts for Safe Routes to Schools (SRTS).
-As discussed previously by Brennan Griffin, the amendment has deleterious effects for pedestrian roads, water lines, sewer lines, electric connections, fire stations, airports, etc. for connecting and supporting a building as part of the city. throughout the city.
+As discussed previously by Brennan Griffin, the amendment has deleterious effects for pedestrian infrastructure throughout the city.
 Additional modifications were made at the August 11 Council meeting prior to Council voting 11-0 on 1st and 2nd readings.
 I will elaborate further on the effects of these funding decisions as well as to detail alternative funding scenarios.

 SCENARIO A: FUNDING THE ADOPTED SIDEWALK PLAN WITH THE MAYOR’S PROPOSED $55 MILLION

-The something Austin is missing 2,000 miles of.
-Master Plan, adopted by Council one week earlier on June 16, proposed to build out the identified high and very high priority absent sidewalks within 10 years, a proposed $250 million request.
+The Sidewalk Master Plan, adopted by Council one week earlier on June 16, proposed to build out the identified high and very high priority absent sidewalks within 10 years, a proposed $250 million request.
 The plan includes a complicated prioritization matrix that incorporates important walkability considerations such as safety, housing density, proximity to transit, and proximity to destinations like schools, employment centers, and grocery stores, among other criteria.
 Council made some amendments to how absent sidewalks are prioritized, including increasing the scoring weight for schools and destinations for Austin’s elderly population.

 Though the sidewalk plan as amended by Council isn’t available yet, I have performed GIS analysis based on the final prioritized weights and the new high and high priority sidewalks.
 The final Sidewalk Plan includes 2,642 miles of absent sidewalks, 661 of which score as high priority or very high (henceforth called high priority).
 At an average construction cost of $630,000 per mile of sidewalk, this represents a $1.66 billion need.
 To fund just the 661 miles of high priority sidewalks throughout the city will require $416.4 million.